yahoo/fluxible/packages/fluxible-addons-react/UPGRADE.md

 ### provideContext

-`provideContext(Component, customContextTypes)` -> `provideContext(Component, plugins)`
+`provideContext(Component, customContextTypes)` -> `provideContext(Component)`

-Since the new React API doesn't rely on PropTypes anymore, a list of plugins keys is enough to tell fluxible which custom data you would like to have available inside fluxible context.
+Since the new React API doesn't rely on PropTypes anymore, there is no need to pass an object with context types in order to forward plugins context to the components.

 **Before:**